 When I moved to Atlanta, I had not cultivated an attitude of contentment, thankfulness, or serving others.
 Sure, I grew up in the church and knew I was to be all those things.
 And, sure, I probably did a little striving towards those ideals here and there.
 But what I really strove for was my “happiness.”
 Constantly.
 I didn’t realize how striving for my perceived happiness kept me from growing in contentment, thankfulness, and others-minded.
 I grumbled relentlessly.
 I failed to see people around me in need.
 And, I didn’t have a hunger for God’s word.
 I went to church, but my daily walk with God was greatly lacking.
-I didn’t know God was sovereign.
+I didn’t understand God’s sovereignty.
 I thought I was the master of my fate and had to search and find that illusive land of happiness that I clearly had not arrived in yet.
 I am grieved by the missed opportunities I had to encourage others, serve others, exhort others as I instead focused so much on me.
-Especially at my accounting job.
+Especially at one of my accounting jobs.
 That is one of my biggest regrets.
-I was so miserable.
-If I had embraced each day as an opportunity to serve others, I wonder how different that job experience would have been.
+I was so miserable in that small, lonely office.
+If I had embraced each day as an opportunity to serve my handful of co-workers, I wonder how different that job experience would have been.
 That’s not to say I have done a 180 and always think of others, but under my pastor’s amazing preaching I have come a long way from the me that moved here in 2003.
 God tells us that we find happiness by trusting in Him (Jeremiah 17:7).

 My thinking about emotional pain and discomfort changed.